Are you afraid of the future?

 But what responsibilities are ours and what are God's?

 There's an old saying that "The Lord helps those who help themselves."
-It's not in the Bible, but it makes good sense.
+By the way, that comes from Benjamin Franklin, not the Bible, but it does make good sense.

 We have the responsibility to pay our own bills and to not buy things we can't afford.
 When we get into debt, we shouldn't expect God to bail us out.

 Of course, sometimes we have emergency expenses, like medical bills that we didn't anticipate.
 That's why it's wise to build up an emergency fund.
 You won't be so afraid of the future if you save for a rainy day.

 Here's an important lesson I have learned: It may take sacrifice to sock away some money every week into savings, but when an emergency comes up and you need it, you'll feel like a genius.

 one thing that's certain about life, it's that unforeseen circumstances